mixOmicsTeam/mixOmics-Vignette/docs/01-PCA.md

           title = 'ABC transporters, PCA comp 1 - 3')
 ```

-These plots suggest that the largest source of variation explained by the first two components can be attributed to the melanoma cell line, while the third component highlights a single outlier sample.
+These plots suggest that the largest source of variation explained by the first two components can be attributed to the <span style='color: #CC79A7;'>melanoma</span> cell line, while the third component highlights a single outlier sample.
 Hence, the interpretation of the following outputs should primarily focus on the first two components.

 Note: